Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Can you explain what they are?

-A: Well, when I do the iris's...pupils that don't shrink when I shine the light in their eye - that's a sign that they have certain lanes in their brains closed.
+A: Well, when I do the irises...pupils that don't shrink when I shine the light in their eye - that's a sign that they have certain lanes in their brains closed.
 That doesn't mean a whole...that the whole area is...the whole area or cognitive center or motor center is shut down.
 That just means that there's a